AllisonBolen/Cubes/README.md

 9

-**I disagree with the output for this example, see bottom of readme for why.**
+**I disagree with the output for this example.**

+---
+### Why I disagree:

+For the above example my program calculates:
+1000

+-1

+9

+13

+59

+50070

+2

+This differs from the problem statement example on two instances: instead of 62 for cube info of: 5 5 5 61 7 1.
+I got 13.
+I think my answer is correct because we are looking for the *smallest* number of cubes it takes to fill cube A. In this case the volume of cube A would be 125 units<sup>3</sup> and we were given 61 cubes of voulme 1units cubed

 ---